SOMAS2020/SOMAS-Final-Report/LaTeX_guidelines.md

 Note that "FANBOYS" are used to connect *clauses*.

-10. Do NOT use comma after "and" for the case of connecting words.
+10. Do NOT use comma before "and" for the case of connecting words.

 Example:
 ```tex